vEnhance/1802/r06.typ

 = Post-recitation notes

-#todo[To be developed after recitation.]

-== The importance of definitions, $cos(i)$, and $i^i$ <i-to-the-i>
+== The importance of definitions; also $cos(i)$ and $i^i$ <i-to-the-i>

 When learning mathematics, I believe definitions are actually more important than theorems.
 A lot of confusion comes from not having been given careful definitions of the objects.
 (See #url("https://web.evanchen.cc/handouts/NaturalProof/NaturalProof.pdf") for more on that.)

-So in general any time you are confused about whether an operation is "legal", the first thing to really check whether you have been given a precise definition.
+So in general any time you are confused about whether an operation is "legal" --- and this is true in all of math, not just 18.02 --- *the first thing to really check whether you have been given a precise definition*.
-The endless debates on whether $0$ is even or whether $0.999... = 1$ or not are a symptom of people not knowing where definitions lie.
+The endless Internet debates on whether $0$ is even or whether $0.999... = 1$ or whether $1/x$ is a continuous function (hint: yes) are all examples of people who don't know the definitions of objects they're dsicussing.

 === Real exponents, real base